ECP-WarpX/picsar/INSTALL_PYTHON.md

 - FCOMPEXEC: your MPI Fortran wrapper (e.g mpif90),

+- FARGS: arguments of the $(FCOMP) compiler.
+To get OpenMP version of PICSAR use the flag -fopenmp (with gfortran) and -openmp (Cray, Intel).
+NB: this version of PICSAR requires at least **OpenMP 4.0**.

 - LIBDIR: your library folder containing MPI libraries (e.g /usr/local/Cellar/open-mpi/1.8.6/lib/ for an Homebrew install of open-mpi on MACOSX),

 - LIBS: required libraries for the install.
 With Open-MPI, the compilation of picsar requires the following libraries: -lmpi, -lmpi_usempi, -lmpi_mpifh, -lgomp.
 Depending on